JoelJoshi2002/Financial-Data-Set-Visualization/README.md

   - World Map: Sales by Country
   - Line Chart: Sales and Profit by Country
   - Table: Country, Sales, Profit, Gross Sales

+## Insightful Analysis

+The report provides a comprehensive analysis of sales data, uncovering several key insights:

+- **Monthly Sales Trends**: The line chart on the dashboard page highlights seasonal fluctuations in sales, identifying peak and low-performance months.
+This can inform future sales strategies, promotions, and inventory planning.

+- **Profit Distribution by Country**: The pie chart shows how profit varies significantly across countries, indicating potential market opportunities or areas needing strategic improvements.

+- **Sales Performance by Segment**: The Segment Wise Report provides detailed insights into which segments are performing well and which are underperforming.
+This information helps in tailoring marketing efforts and product offerings to boost sales and profitability in targeted segments.

+- **Country-Specific Sales Goals**: The gauge on the Country Wise Report page reveals whether each country is on track to meet its sales targets, helping stakeholders to understand the effectiveness of sales strategies in different regions.

+- **Profit Margins Across Segments and Countries**: By comparing profit margins in different segments and countries, the report identifies the most profitable areas and suggests focusing resources on high-margin segments and regions.

+These insights demonstrate a deep understanding of the data, highlighting key trends and patterns that can drive strategic decision-making.
 ## Features and Interactivity

 - **Dynamic Slicers**: Allow for real-time data filtering across different dimensions (Country, Segment, Year).